alyons/aoc_python/README.md

 Language: Python (3.10)

+`source ./bin/activate` -> Enter virtual environment
+`pip3 install -e . ` - With configuration will set up library in editable mode
+`pip3 install -r ./requirements_dev.txt` - Install Dev Dependancies
+`mypy src` to validate code writing
+`flake8 src` to lint
+`pytest` to run tests

 ### To Do:

-- [ ] Make it so I am doing an import of the package rather than directly calling files
+- [X] Make it so I am doing an import of the package rather than directly calling files
-  - Switch back to old form of import and virtual env?
-  - Actually figure out what is going on with pipenv??
-  - Re-install Python?